 Social engineering is the use of deception by fraudsters to trick you into sharing personally identifiable information (PII), such as your Social Security number, credit card information, etc.

-Here are some general tips to help keep you safe.
+Here are some general tips to help keep you safe:

-- For example, fraudsters often pose as ID.me employees and ask you for information to "help verify your identity".
+- For example, fraudsters often pose as ID.me employees and ask you for information to "help verify your identity."
 Legitimate ID.me employees never ask for information in this way.

 - Legitimate support through social media will only come from official ID.me pages: